jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 ---
 **Note**
 > Before running the _gradle_command on a project for the first time, the project should be configured with the_gradle-config_command.
+<br><br>

-> If the machine running JFrog CLI has no access to the internet, make sure to read the[Downloading the Maven and Gradle Extractor JARs](#CLIforJFrogArtifactory-DownloadingtheMavenandGradleExtractorJARs)section.
+If the machine running JFrog CLI has no access to the internet, make sure to read the[Downloading the Maven and Gradle Extractor JARs](https://jfrog.com/help/r/jfrog-cli/downloading-the-maven-and-gradle-extractor-jars)section.
 ---